 Language at ISUtrecht is arranged into three main strands:

-- Oral communications: listening and speaking – for language development, for learning and for relating to others
+- Oral communication: listening and speaking – skills that are essential for language development, for learning and for relating to others

 - Visual communication: viewing and presenting – for conveying ideas, values and beliefs through the interaction of image and language